TL;DR

 Conclusion

-Esports game genres are as vast to play as they are to watch, with varying prize pools, attendance numbers, and viewer figures across the myriad of different games in each sub-genre available in 2025.
+Esports game genres are as entertaining to play as they are to watch, with varying prize pools, attendance numbers, and viewer figures across the myriad of different games in each sub-genre available in 2025.

 MOBAs and FPS games remain among the most popular esports titles, whereas fighting games and RTS games are consistent performers with major tournament backing going back decades.